SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 - This would give a better story, but maybe not by much?
 - Fluttershy keeps trying to tell her jokes but gets interrupted?
 - Could show jokes which get cut.
+- Would be funny if her dad could make dad jokes, but it doesn't fit his character…
 -

 ## Joke Ideas:

+### Need to think of:
+- Pi 3.14…
+- How different she is from her family, like her color.
+- Who EqG Pinkie is with versus Equestria Pinkie.
+- Her last name.
+- Rock farming.
+- Her full name: Pinkamena Diane Pie
+- More jokes about her singing?
+- Jokes about her ability to do stuff not possible.
+- More jokes about her Pinkie sense?
+- Jokes about her straight mane sad state?
+-

 ### Undecided:
 - That's enough about the pony I want to kiss, let's talk about the pony that wants to kiss me.